 Hungary Confirms Olympic Swim Scam

-BUDAPEST, Hungary (AP) _ Hungary got half of its Olympic swimming team into Atlanta on the basis of results from a meet that was never held.
+BUDAPEST, Hungary (AP) _ Half of Hungary’s swimming team, which won six Olympic medals, qualified for the Atlanta Games on the basis of fictitious times from a meet that was never held.

 ``Fraud is fraud, and this was fraud,″ said Rezsoe Gallov, who heads the government’s national gymnastics and sports office. ``We and the Hungarian Olympic Committee oppose any such practice.″